AriFordsham/GHCWiki/phabricator.md

 $ git commit -asm "fix bug in new feature"
 $ arc diff # update existing review
 ```

+### Notes on `arc diff`

+Note that when you run `arc diff`, it will drop you into an editor to summarize your commit message, add a **test plan**, and **reviewers**, and optionally any **subscribers**.
+Subscribers will be notified of changes to a review.
+Reviewers are a set of people who must look at the review.
+A **test plan** just specifies how you can verify the change - feel free to make it simple and just say 'validate' or otherwise something silly.

+**A change cannot be merged until at least one reviewer has signed off**.
+All revisions must have at least one reviewer.
+Ideally, multiple people will review a change.

+**You should always at least add `austin` to a review**.
+If you want wider attention, you can specify the reviewer as `#ghc` - this specifies a group of GHC developers who may come to review it as well.

+**Question**: What does the `#ghc` mean? **Answer**: Essentially, in Phabricator, a Project is composed of a group of people.
+A project can be referred to by a hashtag, which basically incorporates everyone involved in the project.

 ## Automatic builds: Harbormaster